TehGM/tehgm.github.io/content/blog/technology/nuget-github-actions/index.md

 {{<image src="screenshot-naming-action-1.png">}}

 #### Selecting when to run
-Actions can be tryggered by numerous events, but for this action, I'll make it runnable only manually, through **Actions** tab.
+Actions can be triggered by numerous events, but for this action, I'll make it runnable only manually, through **Actions** tab.
 {{<highlight yaml "linenostart=3">}}
 on:
   workflow_dispatch: